This article applies to:

 Other changes, such as the device-specific settings changes, are possible through a StartupInfo file.
 Depending on the version (and edition for E-Prime 2.0) of your Subject Station or Runtime installations, a copy of StartupInfo Editor may be installed on the data collection machine.
 This allows you to make the changes in the StartupInfo file as opposed to regenerating an E-Basic Script File.

-NOTE: Refer to E-STUDIO: StartupInfo Editor and E-STUDIO: Local and Global Values for more information on StartupInfo files.
+NOTE: Refer to OVERVIEW: Modifying StartupInfo using StartupInfo Editor and STARTUPINFO EDITOR: Local and Global Values for more information on StartupInfo files.